Discover the 10 best books on China for kids! Learn about Chinese culture and read children’s books with Chinese characters.

 3. You Wouldn’t Want to Work on the Great Wall of China!: Defenses You’d Rather Not Build by Franklin Watts

-Qin Shi Huangdi, the Emperor who united China, built the Terracotta Army and The Great Wall, was known as a strong ruler who was also ruthless and cruel.
+Qin Shi Huangdi, the Emperor who united China, and built the Terracotta Army and The Great Wall, was known as a strong ruler who was also ruthless and cruel.
 Life during this time was very difficult for ordinary citizens.

 The Great Wall — 1,800 miles on China’s northern border — was built by unlucky hundreds of thousands who toiled and died to build this wonder of the world.
 This is a fascinating and entertaining picture book that makes the reader grateful not to have built The Great Wall. [nonfiction picture book, ages 8 and up]